jaebungs/realtime-fillout-poc/README.md

 - My development plan was not in order, however, worked as a good todo list.
 - Conflict handling is confusing tbh.
 I designed it assuming the concurrent user is less than a dozen.
   It'll work well with a few users.
+- Recnetly felt that the actual Fillout became slower
 - Used Playwright to simulate real concurrent addition.
 Cypress cannot support multiple browser, thus, Playwright